 Thoughts on economics, ethics, gender, climate, language, Zen, and a few other things…

-Julie A. Nelson is a Professor of Economics; a writer on gender, ethics, economics, and ecology; a senior dharma teacher at the Greater Boston Zen Center; mother of two grown children; and, when energy permits, an avid dancer.
+Julie A. Nelson is a Professor of Economics, Emeritus; a writer on gender, ethics, economics, and ecology; a Dharma Holder and Interim Spiritual Director at the Greater Boston Zen Center; mother of two grown children; and, when energy permits, an avid dancer.

 Part 3 of a reflection on birth, death, and the Linji Lu

 Where does that feeling that something more–that too much–is expected from me come from?
 Many of the dharma talks that I listened to online, being too ill to attend the January sesshin in person, looked into our fundamental and common sense of “lack.”
 They examined how this drives us to think we need to be someone else other than who we are.
 Certainly my feelings of fear about under-performing during my sabbatical semester was an instance of that.

 Also, more particularly, I could see how these fears were reinforced by being brought up in a Protestant Christian faith tradition that includes teachings about a final judgment day.
 Continue reading “Judgment day”